dotkernel/api-documentation/docs/book/v7/introduction/introduction.md

 See the [OpenAPI specification](../openapi/introduction.md) for more information.

-### Postman
+### Bruno

-The following files store information about every available endpoint ready to be tested:
+Each project should contain a separate Git repository for the [Bruno](https://www.usebruno.com/) files.

-* `documentation/Dotkernel_API.postman_collection.json`
+Bruno's `.bru` files define the endpoint collections and their parameters.
-* `documentation/Dotkernel_API.postman_environment.json`
+By having them in a Git repository, you can share them with your team and keep them up to date.

 ## Hypertext Application Language

-For our API payloads (a value object for describing the API resource, its relational links and any embedded/child resources related to it) we use [mezzio/mezzio-hal](https://github.com/mezzio/mezzio-hal).
+For our API payloads (a value object for describing the API resource, its relational links, and any embedded/child resources related to it) we use [mezzio/mezzio-hal](https://github.com/mezzio/mezzio-hal).

 ## CORS